leokong2002/4JointRobot/README.md

 # 4JointRobot

-Hi this is a 4-joint robotic arm model in JAVA in the course of Intelligent Robotics in 2018
+Hi, this is a 4-joint robotic arm model in JAVA in the course of Intelligent Robotics in 2018

 This program mainly uses for practicing robot kinematics